Omid1989/ListenForRefreshPageInPhpServer/README.md

-# Listen To Change for Refresh Page
+# Listen To Change And Refresh Page
 auto create php server and open browser  and listen to change file to refresh page in ubuntu with bash script
 ## before run script
  i used two package for listen to change file and run and send key to web browser